DennisDean/SleepScienceViewer4/README.md

 ![SleepScienceViewer](Media/SleepScienceViewer.png)
 Figure 1.
 Sleep Science Viewer interface with signals, hypnogram, spectrogram, and annotations.

+## Intended Use

+Ideal for researchers, clinicians, and developers working in sleep research, human performance, or bio-signal analysis.
+The interface and tools are designed to streamline review and reporting workflows for sleep study data.
+The interface enables prelimiary review of results.
+Generation of spectrogram files and a prelimiary set of noise detection masks enables result validation and further analysis.

 ## Key Features

 ### **Sleep Science Viewer**